meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 1. Autonomy (feeling in control of one's own actions)
 2. Competence (feeling skilled and effective)
-3. Connectedness (feeling close and connected to others)
+3. Connectedness (feeling close and connected to others) Each of these needs provide positive loops to the other factors.